WillisMedwell/DashboardDisplayModule/README.md

 Giacomo Fantin [Personal Email](giacomofantin00@gmail.com) ([Student Email](103072015@student.swin.edu.au))

 ### Versions
+#### 1.05 Design Updates
+Coming soon...

 #### 1.04 OpenCV Camera
 Camera Support!
-Each camera runs on their own thread and each image is read from alternating buffers for safety.
+Each camera runs on their own thread and each image is read from alternating buffers for thread safety.<br>
+This works out perfectly as we need support for 3 cameras and the RPi4 has 4 cores...
+(3 camera threads and 1 main thread).
 <br><img src="/progress/104.gif" height="200" width = "600">
 #### 1.03 Pygame Demo
 After poor performance on the Raspberry Pi, Willis changed the GUI from Tkinter to Pygame.
 This tripled the performance.